Nominations are now open for the 2019 Mike O’Connell

 Associated Grocers of New England

 During the bridge replacement project, a planned local detour route for light vehicles will involve a narrow roadway and sharp turn that will not be easily navigated by larger trucks, large motor homes, and vehicles hauling large travel trailers.
 A signed detour will direct westbound truck traffic on NH Route 9 to turn onto US 202 in Hillsborough, to NH Route 101 in Peterborough and proceed west to Keene.
 The detour heading eastbound will be to NH 101 in Keene to US 202 in Peterborough to NH 9 in Hillsborough.

-CONNECTICUT, ILLINOIS, INDIANA, IOWA, KANSAS, KENTUCKY, MAINE, MASSACHUSETTS, MICHIGAN, MINNESOTA, MISSOURI, MISSISSIPPI, NEBRASKA, NEW HAMPSIRE, NEW JERSEY, NEW YORK, OHIO, PENNSYLVANIA, RHODE ISLAND, SOUTH DAKOTA, TENNESSEE, VERMONT AND WISCONSIN This Amended Regional Emergency was updated to include South Dakota.
-The expiration date remains the same, February 17, 2019.
 By execution of this amendment to the Emergency Declaration, motor carriers and drivers providing direct assistance supporting emergency relief efforts transporting heating fuel, including propane, natural gas and heating oil, and other fuel products, including gasoline, into the Affected States are granted emergency relief from Parts 390 through 399 of Title 49 Code of Federal Regulations except as restricted herein.
-Please keep a copy of the Waiver in the cab of your truck.
-Here is the link: https://www.fmcsa.dot.gov/emergency/esc-msc-ssc-wsc-amended-regional-emergency-declaration-2019-001-winter-storms-02-08-2019

 Attached is the Regional Emergency Declaration from Federal Motor Carrier Safety Administration.
 The waiver includes heating oil, propane, and gasoline to the affected area (Connecticut, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Missouri, Mississippi, Nebraska, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island Tennessee, Vermont and Wisconsin) and is in effect for the duration of the emergency or February 17, 2019, whichever is less.
 This waiver is intended for interstate commerce.
 Please refer to attached waiver for details.
 Please keep a copy of this waiver in the cab of your truck.

 Diesel engines can be temperamental in the winter.
 Fleet owners get an unwelcome reminder of this every year.
 But your operation doesn’t have to hinge on the mercy of weather.
 Here’s what you need to know to put cold weather diesel problems on ice.